How financial leaders react to unacceptable employee behavior that occurs off duty must be largely determined by your employee discipline policy.

 Arrests, Political Activities and Social Media

-According to ADP, many states have laws that impact whether an employer can fire an employee based solely on an employee being arrested or having an arrest record.
+Many states have laws that impact whether an employer can fire an employee based solely on an employee being arrested or having an arrest record.
 However, most of these laws do not address employment actions based on investigations into whether the employee actually engaged in the conduct that forms the basis of the arrest.
 Thus, employers should craft their discipline policy carefully and in consultation with legal counsel to address these requirements.

 Some states expressly prohibit the termination of employees because they may express certain political affiliations or who engage in political activities outside of work.
 According to Newsday, these protected activities include running for political office, being active in fundraising activities and working on political campaigns.
 The law ensures that employers do not attempt to influence employees' voting behavior or retaliate based on that behavior.